How to Use VBA Methods in Excel to Wait Milliseconds between Code Execution (3 Ways)

 How to Launch VBA Editor in Excel

 You can easily launch the VBA editor by pressing Alt+F11 or using the Visual Basic command from the Developer tab.
-As shown in the video below,
+As shown in the video below:

 VBA editor launch

-• After entering the Developer tab, then go to Insert > Module, and you will see an editor where you can put the necessary code.
+• After entering the Developer tab, go to Insert > Module, and you will see an editor where you can put the necessary code.

 Module Initiation

-1. Using Sleep Property to Review Process While Running Code
+Method 1 – Using Sleep Property to Review Process While Running Code

 Steps: